 Children who are to be admitted to school must have their fifth birthday on or before April 30th of the year of admission.
 An Immunisation Certificate, which can be obtained from the Australian Childhood Immunisation Register (ACIR) Telephone - 1800 653 809 or your GP, Shire of Wellington, and a Birth Certificate, must be presented at time of enrolment.
 For detailed information about the school entry immunisation click here.

-Enrolments can be made at any time of the year with restrictions only applying to the Pre-Foundation Program.
+Enrolments can be made at any time of the year with restrictions only applying to the Foundation-support (class).

 An Enrolment Form can be requested from the school office or downloaded by clicking here.